Some Other TWW Programmes in alphabetical order.

 On 30th January 1960 the story was called Finishing School and starred Ann King and veteran Mary Merrall.
 A fortnight later the story featured Peter Sallis with Carol Ann Ford and Carole Maybank.
 The final programme was shown on March 12th that year.
 The theme tune of the series was written by Dave Lee with lyrics by Herbert Kretzner.

 Dylan Thomas- a 30 minute 1961 documentary film directed by Jack Howells, narrated by Richard Burton.
 It won an award in 1963 for the best Documentary Short.
+(Burton also appeared in a one-off TWW interview on August 18th 1964, filmed by Terence de Lacey in a New York hotel, called Burton on Broadway.
+The actor talked about everything from playing in a modern day stage Hamlet, to his romance with a certain E Taylor)

 Exclusive (March 1965) going behind news stories, host Daniel Farson.
 "The theme of Exclusive will be to present the personalities behind the news events in the TWW area and to analyse any happenings which set people talking."
 Devised by Michael Towers and Wyn Roberts.
 This periodic programme had begun in TWW's early days.